-The Company has pledged 150,176,007 common shares in a joint-venture, Thai Cold Rolled Steel Sheet Public Company Limited to Marubeni-Itochu Steel Inc. for a trading facility for the latter extended to Sahaviriya Steel Industries UK Limited.
-And the Company set-up a provision for loss on common shares in a joint-venture, Thai Cold Rolled Steel Sheet Public Company Limited pledged as collateral to Marubeni-Itochu Steel Inc. in the amount of Baht 513 million.
+The Company has pledged 150,176,007 common shares in a joint-venture, Thai Cold Rolled Steel Sheet Public Company Limited to Marubeni-Itochu Steel Inc. for a trading facility to Sahaviriya Steel Industries UK Limited.
+In 2016, the Company recognized loss on guarantee amount of Baht 513 million as outstanding debts and presented as provisions under rehabilitation plan.